mfkiwl/rk-open-docs/Dept3/Linux/Socs/RV1126_RV1109/Rockchip_RV1126_RV1109_Quick_Start_Linux/Rockchip_RV1126_RV1109_Quick_Start_Linux_EN.md

                # 4. copy the patches of modules to IMAGE/***_RELEASE_TEST/PATCHES
                # NOTE: ./build.sh allsave is the same as ./build.sh
 ```

+## Application Development Suggestions

+It is recommended to develop applications by reference to the `external/rkmedia/examples`

+app/mediaserver is just realized a simple IPC function, only for demonstration.

 ## Upgrade Introduction